Take Action: Make a Plan

 What about cost?

-Medicare part D covers recommended shots for older adults.
+Medicare also covers most recommended shots for older adults, depending on your plan.
 Use this tool to see what Medicare covers.

 If you don’t have insurance, you still may be able to get free shots.